 The Qt World Summit is an international event that takes place every year.
 Qt experts from around the world gather to share and discuss what they’ve learned about Qt in the previous 12 months and what they expect to learn in the coming years.
 Some of the videos are great for new learners as they include sample code that you can follow along with.
 These videos, in particular, are useful for newcomers:

 Best Practices are basically a set of Do’s and Don’ts for developers to ensure that there is a certain quality to written code.
-The Best Practices are open to discussion and are usually decided on a group basis.
-You should always try to follow Best Practices if you’re releasing an app or game, or going to be working with others on a project.
-It’s a good thing to learn about these Best Practices when you start coding to avoid developing any bad habits which can be problematic down the road.
+The best practices are open to discussion and are usually decided on a group basis.
+You should always try to follow best practices if you’re releasing an app, or going to be working with others on a project.
+It’s a good thing to learn about these best practices when you start coding to avoid developing any bad habits which can be problematic down the road.
 This one is definitely for those that are serious about learning Qt.